Pipes of War

 ‘Jeez, for a scientist he’s not very literate is he,’ said Flush.

-The man suddenly started cowering as a shadow cast over them.
+The man suddenly started cowering as a dark shadow cast over him.
 He pointed up toward them.

 ‘N… n… no!’ he stuttered and gestured to behind where they were standing.
 ‘It’s him!’

-Flush and Suds turned around and to their surprise, they saw a giant creature – definitely humanoid in shape, but at least ten feet tall and skinnier than any fashion model.
-His bare, grey skin was rough and had little patches of green and white in places.
+Flush and Suds turned around and to their surprise, they saw a giant creature – definitely humanoid in shape, but at least eight feet tall and skinnier than any fashion model.
+His bare, grey skin was rough and had little patches of a dark, mustard yellow in places.
 His face was grotesquely disformed, with a toothy sneer that made his face look like it was melting.

 ‘Stay back,’ he shouted, ‘I’m armed!’